Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 With these twelve chords, you will be able to play countless songs.
 Learning basic chords is the most beneficial thing a beginner can do.
-After you are familiar with the fingerings of each chord you should learn as many songs as possible.
+Practice strumming and changing chords with a metronome at first.

-Afterward, you can increase the tempo.
 The following chords can be found in any chord book on the market.

-Helpful note: Learning the guitar string names can be very helpful in mapping out the fretboard and finding chords.
-Now let’s get started with the chords.
+Helpful Note: Learning the guitar string names can be very helpful in mapping out the fretboard and finding chords.

 Getting Started With Finger Numbers